 As there is no medical marijuana program in North Carolina, also, the authorities have permitted only CBD Oil usage in some urgent circumstances therefore, there is no chance that medical cannabis is accessed in the state in 2021.

 Although that doesn’t mean the state has never tried to make medical cannabis legal in the region.
-Even in 2014, a medical marijuana bill was introduced, this law would allow the medical patients to access cannabis for their treatment, somehow, the law died in committee in March 2015.
+Even in 2014, a medical marijuana bill was introduced, this law would allow medical patients to access cannabis for their treatment, somehow, the law died in committee in March 2015.
 This was the first unsuccessful attempt.

-Well, the only good thing that happened after this legalization failure that the Governor legalized the use of CBD oil for the needy ones in the state.
+Well, the only good thing that happened after this legalization failure was that the government legalized the use of CBD oil for the needy ones in the state.
 As said earlier, that there is no regulation for medical marijuana as it is not legal therefore, there were no sources in the state from where an adult patient could access CBD oil.